tanikush/alert-intelligence/README.md

 2. **Learn confidence over time** from on-call feedback
 3. **Auto-remediate** safe, well-understood patterns

-This project is a minimal, extensible core for that missing layer.
+This project is a minimal, extensible cores for that missing layer.

 ---